Skip to main content

 Below, you'll find a table outlining key sections of Michigan's car accident compensation laws, including limits on damages and the statute of limitations.

-Other Limits No fault system requires filing an insurance claim before pursuing legal damages; the modified comparative negligence fault system applied for all damages (§ 500.3135)
+Other limits Michigan's no-fault system requires that you file your insurance claim before pursuing legal damages.
+The State of Michigan's modified comparative negligence fault system applies to all personal injury claims (§ 500.3135).

 Types of Damages

-There are typically two types of damages to consider: economic and non-economic.
-Economic damages refer to the more direct, specific costs you've incurred as a result of your injury or damage to property.
-Non-economic damages, on the other hand, are the more abstract costs of an accident, like emotional distress and the loss of spousal companionship.
+You can recover two types of damages in your lawsuit: economic and non-economic.
+Economic damages are the more direct, specific costs you have due to your motor vehicle accident.
+This includes things like medical bills and auto mechanic fees.
+Non-economic damages are the more abstract costs of an accident, like emotional distress or pain and suffering.

 • Lost wages